cjthomas-opensource/space-program-playset/README.md

 after assembly.

 My usual printing service is Shapeways, using their "versatile plastic" SLS nylon process.
-The parts should print as-is with that process.
+The parts should print as-is with that process (you may need to check the "print it anyways" box for models with small details).
 For filament-printing, you may need to scale up the parts to 150% or 200%, depending on your printer.

 These parts pretty much have to be 3d printed.
 Making them compatible with